 The first Marvel Studio’s original animated series What If…? will stream on Disney+.
 It is currently being reported for August but this has not been confirmed by Marvel yet.
 The series will expand on Marvel Phase 4’s theme of the multiverse by exploring alternate versions of characters like a version of Star-Lord voiced by the late Chadwick Boseman.

 What If…? will also feature an alternate timeline where Peggy Carter (Hayley Atwell) took the super-soldier serum and became Captain Britain instead of Steve Rogers (Chris Evans) becoming Captain America.
 Each episode will be its own contained story and will even take fans to the Marvel Zombie universe.
+It was confirmed to get a season 2 in early 2023 and spin-off focusing on the zombie world.

 While many fan-favorite actors are returning, Brie Larson, Benedict Cumberbatch, and Robert Downing Jr. are not returning as Captain Marvel, Doctor Strange, or Iron Man.
 The show does not have an official description yet and while it might not be canon in the main MCU timeline it will exist in the new Marvel Cinematic Multiverse.